Karthickpk11/AWSLambda/README.md

 # AWSLambda
-Build and Deploy Serverless Applications with Java
+Build and Deploy Serverless Applications with Java, Basic understanding of Lambda use with AWS.

 **Functions as a Service**
 FaaS is a new way of building and deploying server-side software, oriented around deploying individual functions or operations.